What is the Best Fabric for Swimwear? Explained

-Tricot is excellent at holding its shape and won't sag or billow; however, often, it is worn.
-Providing it's made from that holy duo of polyester/nylon and spandex, it makes a fine bathing suit.
+Tricot is quite good at maintaining its shape and won't sag or billow, but it is worn frequently.
+As long as it's composed of that holy combination of spandex and polyester/nylon, it works well as a bathing suit.

 ITY Fabric For Swimwear

-Crochet, regardless of the fabric used, is considerably heavy when wet.
-This is why it's perfect as a fashionable swimsuit but shouldn’t be worn for performance swimming.
+Regardless of the material used, crochet is very heavy when wet.
+Because of this, it's ideal as a trendy swimsuit but not for competitive swimming.

 Which are sustainable?

-ECONYL® recycles nylon while REPREVE® creates their swimwear fabric from recycled plastic bottles.
-It is unclear, however, as to whether all types of plastic gets recycled or just the colourless ones.
+While REPREVE® makes its swimwear fabric from recycled plastic bottles, ECONYL® recycles nylon.
+However, it is unclear whether all plastic types are recycled or simply the colourless ones.

 Nylon Versus Polyester